lightning/bolts/07-routing-gossip.md

 Notice that this is a node policy and MUST NOT be enforced by peers, e.g., by closing channels when receiving outdated gossip messages.

 ## Recommendations for Routing

-As the fee is proportional, it must be calculated backwards from the destination to the source: only the amount required at the final destination is known initially.

 When calculating a route for an HTLC, the `cltv_expiry_delta` and the fee both need to be considered: the `cltv_expiry_delta` contributes to the time that funds